barklund/mortenbarklund.com/content/blog/react-architecture-provider-pattern/index.md

 }
 ```

 This is almost too simply to be true, but it can actually provide value to the codebase even in a such a distilled example.
-Because it will often be the case, that you'll add more functionality over time, and then you already have a good abstraction to handle this.
+Because it will often be the case that you'll add more functionality over time, and then you already have a good abstraction to handle this.
 Maybe you want the old panel to collapse in an animation before switching to the new one.
 Or maybe you have some data that requires loading before showing the tabs at all.

 Such usage can be found in the `google/web-stories-wp` codebase in the [inspector provider](https://github.com/google/web-stories-wp/blob/master/assets/src/edit-story/components/inspector/inspectorProvider.js) (which provides current tab among a few other minor things relevant for the inspector panels) and the [panel](https://github.com/google/web-stories-wp/blob/master/assets/src/edit-story/components/panels/panel/panel.js) – a small provider around each panel that remembers if the panel is collapsed or not, if resized or not and if so, to what size.